manymoments/manymoments.github.io/_posts/2020-11-29-the-lock-commit-paradigm.markdown

 Observe that this argument requires synchrony: it uses the fact that the timers will expire and all start the next view within one message delay.

-If some non-faulty replicas have not decided before entering view $v$ then all non-faulty will enter view $v$ within one message delay.
+If some non-faulty replicas have not decided before entering view $v$, then all non-faulty will enter view $v$ within one message delay.
 In view $v$, the non-faulty primary will gather $n-f$ distinct "lock" messages and will send a commit message that will arrive to all non-faulty replicas before their $timer(v)$ expires (assuming the timer is larger than 8 message delays and using the fact that they all started their timer with a gap of at most one message delay).
-Hence even if all faulty replicas send a "blame" message there will not be enough "blame" messages to form a "view change" message.
+Hence, even if all faulty replicas send a "blame" message, there will not be enough "blame" messages to form a "view change" message.

 Again observe the use of synchrony.